Become a New Orleans Police Officer

 - Home buying programs (http://makeitright.org/)

-- Local applicants should report to the Civil Service Department at 9:30 a.m. on any day of their choosing, Monday - Friday(excluding major holidays).
+- Walk in Testing.
+Local applicants should report to the Civil Service Department at 9:30 a.m. on any day of their choosing, Monday - Friday(excluding major holidays).
 Walk in testing will also be held on Wednesday evenings starting at 4:45 p.m.
 The Civil Service Department is located at 1340 Poydras Street, Suite 900, New Orleans, LA 70112.
 Saturday test sessions are also available by appointment.

 - Advanced application (see application button below) is preferred, but not required.
 Applicants who do not complete an advanced application will be required to complete one at the time of the test.